Ajay-Sundar/Book-Inventory/README.md

 # Book-Inventory
-Book Inventory using Tkinter and Sqlite
+Book Inventory using Tkinter and Sqlite3

+The frontend of the project is done using Tkinter and backend is handled Sqlite3 database.